What is burnout syndrome?

 We already know from the original definition that burnout is a chronic, therefore necessarily a long-term process, so burnout does not happen overnight.
 It is preceded by neglecting our own needs and ignoring the signals of our body and mind.

-Sometimes we feel:
+Sometimes we all feel:

 • Tired